FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/filecoin-retropgf-round-3-powering-proven-impact-with-585k-fil.en.md

 Interested in getting involved?
 We're still actively seeking additional donors interested in contributing amounts greater than 5,000 FIL to further amplify this round's impact.
 Get a say in the round’s goals and impactful funding efforts.
 Contact us at [ops@fil-retropgf.io](mailto:ops@fil-retropgf.io) today!

 Ready to apply?
-Follow[ @FILRetroPGF](https://twitter.com/FILRetroPGF) on X and join our [Telegram group](https://t.me/+haan_QdnllYyZmE1) for the latest updates.
+Follow[@FILRetroPGF](https://twitter.com/FILRetroPGF) on X and join our [Telegram group](https://t.me/+haan_QdnllYyZmE1) for the latest updates.
 The countdown to our biggest funding round yet has begun.